2025 Major League Baseball postseason: (4) New York Yankees vs. (5) Boston Red Sox

 This was the sixth postseason meeting in the history of the Yankees–Red Sox rivalry (1999, 2003, 2004, 2018, 2021).
 The Red Sox won the previous three meetings (2004, 2018, 2021).
 The Yankees defeated the Red Sox in three games to advance to the ALDS for the seventh time in nine years, marking their first postseason victory over the Red Sox since 2003.

 Garrett Crochet pitched 7 2/3 solid innings as the Red Sox won Game 1.
 Game 2 remained tied after seven innings, until Austin Wells hit a two-out RBI single to put the Yankees ahead for good as they evened the series.
 In Game 3, Cam Schlittler pitched eight innings of shutout ball as the Yankees won 4–0 to advance, defeating their archrival in the postseason for the first time in 22 years.
-The Yankees became the first team to win their wildcard series, in its current three-game format, after losing game one of the series.
+The Yankees became the first team to win their wildcard series, in its current three-game format, after losing the first game of the series.

 With the win by the Yankees, the playoff history between these two teams is tied at three series wins each.